Go HomeUnus Mundus Menu

 Jung and Alchemy

-In its infancy, alchemy was primarily an experimental scientific process dedicated to transforming physical, material lead into physical, material gold.
+In its infancy, alchemy in the Western world was primarily an experimental scientific process dedicated to transforming physical, material lead into physical, material gold.
 Ancient Greek alchemists were counted among the scientists (i.e. chemists) of their day.

 In much later years of alchemy's development and reemergence (during the European Renaissance), the primary goal for many alchemists had evolved and been transformed into something of a very different nature.
 For many of these alchemists, the alchemical process had become that of bringing about a mysterious corresponding inner transformation process within the human psyche.

-Much through accident, Jung discovered - in the images of alchemy - further validation of his psychological theories regarding the universal nature of symbols.
-This was in reality little different than Jung's earlier discovery of universal symbols contained in sacred religious writings, myths, fairy tales and/or in dreams.
+Much through accident, the eminent Swiss psychiatrist, Dr Carl G Jung, MD, discovered - in the images of alchemy - further validation of his groundbreaking psychological theories regarding the universal nature of symbols.
+This was in reality little different than Dr Jung's earlier discovery of universal symbols contained in sacred religious writings, myths, fairy tales and/or in dreams.

 Inner Transformation